What is a cashback credit card?

 Few cashback credit cards come with introductory offers on 0% on balance transfers and when they do, they tend not to be as competitive as cards dedicated to shifting and freezing debt.

-If you have credit card debt, check out the best balance transfer credit cards using Which?
-Money Compare.
+If you have credit card debt, consider a 0% balance transfer card.

 Can I use a cashback credit card to spend interest-free?